 1977 Millicent Martin, Julie N. McKenzie, David Kernan, and Ned Sherrin comprise the cast of Side by Side by Sondheim.
 The musical revue spotlighting the composer-lyricist's top Broadway moments opens at the Music Box Theatre.
 The production runs 384 performances.

 1994 The day that Disney came to Broadway: the full-scale live version of their animated film, Beauty and the Beast, opens at the Palace Theatre.
 Susan Egan and Terrence Mann play the title roles and Tom Bosley costars as Belle's father.
 The production moves to another Broadway venue, the Lunt Fontanne Theatre, on November 12, 1999 to make room for Disney's third Broadway venture, Aida.
+Beauty and the Beast continues to run until 2007, playing a total of 5,461 performances.

 2002 A stage adaptation of the film musical Thoroughly Modern Millie opens on Broadway with a largely new score by Jeanine Tesori and Dick Scanlan.
 It goes on to win six Tony Awards including Best Musical and Best Actress in a Musical for its star, Sutton Foster.

-2005 The Light in the Piazza, a new musical by Adam Guettel (grandson of Richard Rodgers) and Craig Lucas, opens at the Vivian Beaumont Theatre for what is supposed to be a limited run.
+2005 The Light in the Piazza, a new musical by Adam Guettel (grandson of Richard Rodgers) and Craig Lucas, opens at the Vivian Beaumont Theater for what is supposed to be a limited run.
 The show wins six Tony Awards (the most of any show in 2006), including Best Actress for Victoria Clark and Best Score for Guettel and Lucas.
 After several extensions, the run becomes open-ended and it runs a total of 504 performances.

 2010 The Menier Chocolate Factory's critically acclaimed revival of Jerry Herman and Harvey Fierstein's musical La Cage aux Folles opens on Broadway at the Longacre Theatre.
 Directed by Terry Johnson, the production stars Kelsey Grammer and Douglas Hodge.
 The production wins three Tony Awards, including Best Revival of a Musical.